 Here are just a few…

-- Hardware: Lots of newer hardware/graphics cards may not work on a Windows XP designed computer/laptop.
+- Lots of newer hardware/graphics cards may not work on a Windows XP designed computer

-- Software: Programs may stop functioning on Windows XP or the OS may not even be supported by the software vendor.
+- Programs may stop working on Windows XP or the OS may not even be supported by the software vendor.

-- Newer software is mostly designed to only run only on later versions of Windows 8/10.
-If software stops functioning then you’ll be forced back to using older copies of those pieces of software on XP, which again could lead to security issues.
+- Newer software is mostly designed to only run only on later versions of Windows 8/10

-- XP is over 16 years old & there have been 5 releases of a new OS by Microsoft in that time.
-Vista, 7, 8, 8.1 and 10.
+- XP is over 16 years old & there have been 5 releases of a new OS by Microsoft since then

-- Many major software companies are now blocking installs or upgrades of their software on Windows XP.
-It’s only a matter of time before others follow suit.
+- Many major software companies are now blocking installs of their software on Windows XP

 Yes you do!
-Time to open that wallet and upgrade to some newer hardware.
+Time to upgrade to some newer hardware.
 Technology has moved on a great deal since XP designed computers.

 A new computer shouldn’t have to cost the earth you can pick up a decent box these days on the Internet for around £200/$280, Or cheaper if you’re not bothered about massive amounts of RAM/CPU.